 The Cream Legbar: This egg is most noted for its blue-green egg shell.
 It was developed in the 1930's by the Cambridge University Breeding Program in England by renowned geneticist R.C.
 Punnett.
-Punnett achieve both a whimsical and practical laying breed.
-They produce colorful eggs and are reported to be more productive and lay larger eggs than other blue egg laying breeds.
-Traditionally they were reported to have a large yolk to egg white ratio and are very popular for poach egg recipes.
-Chef Gordon Ramsey has been actively educating restaurants in the UK on the value of Legbar eggs and encouraging them to use them to improve what they offer in fine dining.
-This breed was imported from Europe by Greenfire Farms in 2010 and is still extremely rare in the USA.
+Punnett achieve both a fun and practical laying breed.
+They produce colorful eggs and still are productive layer of eggs that are larger than those of other blue egg laying breeds.
+They are very popular for poach egg recipes.
+Chef Gordon Ramsey has been actively educating restaurants in the UK on the value of thefree range eggs from commercial blue egg Legbar Hybirds that are offered at high quality stores there and encouraging them to use them to improve what they offer in fine dining.
+This breed was imported from Europe by Greenfire Farms in 2010 and is still rare in the USA.

-The Euskal Oiloa (Basque Hen): This country breed from the north of Spain was given a coveted spot in the Ark of Taste for both its egg and meat qualities.
-It lays an extra large peach colored egg with a very smooth glossy shell.
+The Euskal Oiloa (Basque Hen): This breed was developed from village flocks in northern Spain and was given a place in the Ark of Taste for both its egg and meat qualities.
+It lays an extra large coral colored egg with a very smooth glossy shell.
 Additionally, this breed is know as one of the friendliness chickens in the world.

 News & Answers